Use Accessibility Checkers Early and Often

 Microsoft Word accessibility toolAn accessibility checker is built in to Microsoft Word that works with any version released after 2010.Consult the list of rules for Microsoft's Accessibility Checker.

-Google DocsAt present, Google Docs does not have a built-in accessibility checker, but one way to check your Google Doc is to use the accessibility checker built into Microsoft Word (row above).
+Google DocsAt present, Google Docs does not have a built-in accessibility checker, but you can use the accessibility checker built into Microsoft Word (row above) or the GrackleDocs extension (row below).

 1. Download your Google Doc as a Microsoft Word file.